mgruner/handsome-light-syntax/README.md

 4. Standard language keywords (def, if, else, etc)
 5. Comments

-## Comments highlighting
+### Comments highlighting

-Comments are clearly visible.
+Comments are clearly visible - unlike in many other syntax themes!
 I think if there are comments we should see and read them first.

-## Contrast:
+### Readability / contrast

 For good readability text has contrast 6:1 and it is consistent for all colors.
 Contrast calculated with [HCL color model](https://en.wikipedia.org/wiki/HCL_color_space).
 Secondary color contrast is 2.5:1